krishnatamakuwala/QuStart/README.md

 You can watch the first draft video in below YouTube playlist of unlisted videos.

 [QuStart - Draft - YouTube](https://youtube.com/playlist?list=PLcAuwLF81BJt_6T_ddVctixhTMwmaozNU&si=deLL6R_Rj2GrDAK8)

-> *P.S.
-I am sorry for poor audio quality and not fluent english.*

 ## Security
 QuStart is designed with **security at its core**: